finnt2192/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment2.md

 The BIOS on PC motherboards handles diagnostics, hardware configuration and finds the boot loader on disks

-Rasberry Pi lacks a BIOS so it uses a unique boot process where it starts from an SD card via the GPU
+Raspberry Pi lacks a BIOS so it uses a unique boot process where it starts from an SD card via the GPU

 ## session 8 (consolidate)

-In session 8 I went back over the material in session 7 primarily as I wanted to gain a better understanding of how the linux operating system worked
+In session 8 I went back over the material in session 7 primarily as I wanted to gain a better understanding of how the Linux operating system worked

 I had a look at the key shell commands and how they could be used in the terminal

-I also looked further into the file permissions in linux and how the ownership and permissions list looks when you list it in the terminal
+I also looked further into the file permissions in Linux and how the ownership and permissions list looks when you list it in the terminal

 I then did my own research on wayland and how it's replacing the X11 window system protocol in later raspberry pi's (Websites I looked at: https://www.tuxedocomputers.com/en/Whats-the-deal-with-X11-and-Wayland-_1.tuxedo    https://askubuntu.com/questions/11537/why-is-wayland-better    https://www.howtogeek.com/900698/what-is-wayland-on-linux-and-how-is-it-different-from-x/  )